Onkabetse Makgantai

-Onkabetse Makgantai (born 1 July 1995) is a Motswana footballer who plays for Orapa United and the Botswana national football team.
+Onkabetse Makgantai (born 1 July 1995) is a Motswana footballer who plays for Jwaneng Galaxy and the Botswana national football team.

 He moved from Orapa United to AS Vita in 2016 to play for the DRC Super Ligue outfit.

 International career

-Makgantai has scored eight times for Botswana, the most recent goal coming in a 2–0 win against Swaziland.
+Makgantai has scored ten times for Botswana, the most recent goal coming in a 2–0 win against Swaziland.

 In June 2018, Makgantai won the top goalscorer prize of the 2018 COSAFA Cup after he netted five times in his side's six games.

 In November 2019 he was one of four Botswana international players dropped from the national team after they had been drinking alcohol.

 International goals

 As of match played on 5 June 2018.
 Botswana score listed first; score column indicates score after each Makgantai goal.